-

 ANTHONY HERNANDEZ: PICTURES FROM ROME - DELUXE LIMITED SIGNED EDITION WITH AN ORIGINAL SIGNED IRIS PRINT

 (HERNANDEZ, ANTHONY).
 Hernandez, Anthony & Ralph Rugoff.
 Santa Monica, CA: Smart Art Press, 2001.
 First Edition 1/25 Deluxe.
 Square 4to.
 Cloth in Pictorial Dust Jacket.
 Photography Monograph.
 As New/As New.
 90pp, 35 color illustrations.
 With a biography, exhibition checklist, exhibition history, bibliography, and collections listing.
 "Anthony Hernandez' "Pictures From Rome" (1998-99), made while he was a fellow at the American Academy, makes no reference to any iconic images of that historic city and its famous edifices.
 Instead, these elegantly disturbing color photographs examine what could be considered a series of unofficial urban monuments composed from the distressed architectural elements and detritus found inside abandoned buildings".
 Not unlike his recent work of abandoned homeless dwellings, these stark color images find great beauty in the solitude of urban decay.
 A brand new, pristine example from the deluxe edition limited to one hundred copies (issued in numbered editions of twenty-five copies each of four different images) BOLDLY SIGNED "Anthony Hernandez" in black ink on the title page with the 9 ¾ x 9 ¾" SIGNED AND NUMBERED (1/25) color Iris Print "Along The River Tiber" laid in, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 1-889195-45-6 Inventory Number: 023943

 -